emiliehwolf/100-days-of-code/log.md

 I didn't code for just 1 hour... more like 5.
 I've been up since early this morning and finished my final assignment for Exploratory Data Analysis on Coursera.
 Now I just need to review the work of 4 other students...

 **Link to Project:** [EDA_Wk4Assignment](https://github.com/emiliehwolf/EDA_Wk4Assignment)

+### Day 13, Thursday, June 1, 2017, 9:29PM
+Yeah, so I didn't code for 3 days in a row.
+It was Memorial Day and I needed to celebrate with family and then rest.
+Today started a bunch of new dailies on Habitica and listened to episode 15 of Not So Standard Deviations.
+It was a good episode about collaboration software, communication, and GitHub flow (using issues as to-do's and branches for new code, even when working alone.
+Then later I created a nice markdown file for the assignment project I finished last coding session.
+[Now you can view code and plots together like a tutorial.](https://github.com/emiliehwolf/EDA_Wk4Assignment/blob/master/README.md)